daos-stack/daos/doc/admin/pool_operations.md

 - the total pool size
 - the percentage of used space (i.e. 100 * used space  / total space)
-- the imbalance percentage indicating whether data distribution across the difference storage nodes is well balance.
-0% means that there is no imbalance and 100% means that out-of-space errors might be returned by some storage nodes while space is still available on some others.
+- the imbalance percentage indicating whether data distribution across the difference storage nodes is well balanced.
+0% means that there is no imbalance and 100% means that out-of-space errors might be returned by some storage nodes while space is still available on others.
-- the number of disabled targets (0 here) and the number of targets that the pool was originally configured with.
+- the number of disabled targets (0 here) and the number of targets that the pool was originally configured with (total).

-The --verbose option provides more detailed information including the number of service replicate, the actual UUIDs and space distribution between SCM and NVMe for each pool:
+The --verbose option provides more detailed information including the number of service replicate, the full UUIDs and space distribution between SCM and NVMe for each pool:

 ```bash